 Spencarian is a script that was popular in the late 1800’s to early 1900’s in the United States.
 It was considered the way to write for a business because of it’s oval based style it could be written fast and was still legible.
 It made it great for taking minutes in a meeting or aid in business correspondence.
 That was until the widespread of the typewriter in the 1920’s, where it made this wonderful script obsolete.
 It no longer required skill or effort to make perfect letters and therefore fell out of style.
 Below is an example Spencarian alphabet.

 However, modern calligraphy is a deviation of ancient scripts with no standardized alphabet.
-It is essentially freehand pointed pen cursive.
-It is a popular style on Instagram and and other social media because the style is dependent on the writer and therefore every time a word is written it will be different.
-It is also rather easy to learn as you will see later in this post.
+It is essentially freehand pointed pen cursive with different lineweight.
+You may see it on Instagram and and other social media because the style is dependent on the writer and therefore every time a word is written it will be different.
+As you will see later in this post, it is also rather easy to learn.
 You just need a pointed pen, ink and know how to write in cursive.
 If you have those three, read on to learn how!

-First things first, Download your free copy of my Modern Calligraphy Practice Sheet below as You will use this later:
+First things first, DOWNLOAD your free copy of my Lowercase Modern Calligraphy Practice Sheets below as You will use this later:

 NOW ON TO LEARNING MODERN CALLIGRAPHY

 If you prefer watching to reading I have two Modern Calligraphy videos on Youtube to follow along with: